-We started the process of determining a valid price forecast for COMMERCIAL METALS Co with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that COMMERCIAL METALS Co ranked in the 96th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 9197.33% on a DCF basis.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for COMMERCIAL METALS Co.
+To summarize, we found that COMMERCIAL METALS Co ranked in the 95th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 3815.83% on a DCF basis.
 The most interesting components of our discounted cash flow analysis for COMMERCIAL METALS Co ended up being:

-COMMERCIAL METALS Co's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 11.37% of tickers in our DCF set.
+COMMERCIAL METALS Co's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 9.15% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow